compulim/web-speech-cognitive-services/README.md

 1. `result` (with `isFinal` property set to `true`)
 1. `end`

-You can disable strict event orders by setting `strictEvents` to `false`.
+You can loosen event order by setting `looseEvents` to `false`.
 For the same scenario, the event order will become:

 1. `start`
 1. `audiostart`